CSC207-2022F-UofT/course-project-flipwise-group-129/README.md

 # How to start and run your program
 - [ ] Clone the Project Flipwise repository and open the folder in your Intellij (preferred to easily make JavaDoc)
-- [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.
+- [ ] Go to file main.java located in src/main/java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.

 # Testing
 ## How to run the testing program